Create a forecast manually

 However, if you select any other attribute, such as Customer or Location, the hierarchy will reset accordingly, as shown below.

 To create a forecast, you must select the hierarchy level.
 Click the select hierarchy edit button to select the level.
+Once clicked, the pop-up below will appear on the screen.

-Select the level in the popup to see the results.
+Select the level in the pop-up to see the results.
 If the results appeared blank, the selected input measure does not have data for the selected hierarchy level.

 Forecast settings: